 Today, the land of Lafitte is a haven for fishermen and home to quite a few of the descendants of the infamous pirate.
 It was of he that Lord Byron wrote: "He left a corsair's name to other times, linked one virtue with a thousand crimes."

 She passed away over a century ago and, yet, people still visit her tomb in the Old St. Louis Number One cemetery to gain a touch of the Voodoo queen's power.

 The tomb can be easily accessed in the old burial grounds on Basin Street, just outside the French Quarter.
 Those who believe visit the tomb with offerings in hopes of securing fresh gris-gris, a voodoo spell or a charm that only Marie can offer.

 It exists in name only.
 This was the area of the official red-light district of New Orleans, from l897 to l917, when it was decided far better to make war then love.

-Attempts at regulating and taxing the world's oldest profession failed until l897 when a city alderman named Sidney Story drafted an ordinance confirming prostitution to a controlled district where it was still illegal, yet madams were required to have a license to operate their brothels.
+Attempts at regulating and taxing the world's oldest profession failed until l897 when a city alderman named Sidney Story drafted an ordinance confining prostitution to a controlled district where it was legal, and madams were required to have a license to operate their brothels.